doctor3w/Dance-Dance-Evolution/docs/index.md

 See *High Level Design: Beat Processing* for an overview of the mathematics of the Discrete Wavelet Transform (DWT).
 The bottom line is that the DWT provides gives both frequency-resolution and time-resolution when we analyze a signal, and can be done extremely quickly.
 We use this to detect peaks in certain frequency in a signal, and detect beats if those peaks are above thresholds.

 We first modeled our system in MATLAB, to ensure that this was actually possible on our scale.
 MATLAB has a wavelet library built in, so we used the existing DWT function to transform a variety of different signals.
 We first made sure that one could distinguish sounds of different frequencies using the coefficients.
-We were able to easily visually distinguish a kick drum and a hi-hat using the coefficients (see Figure 1, note that the scaling here is significantly off from our final scaling).
+We were able to easily visually distinguish a kick drum and a hi-hat using the coefficients (see Figure 8, note that the scaling here is significantly off from our final scaling).
 The drum had higher coefficient values for the highest coefficient layers, and the hi-hat the lower layers, just as we expected.

 !["Kick HiHat Test"](resources/kickhatsplice.png)

+Figure 8: DWT Test - Expanded coefficients of a signal with low (the kick drum) and high (the hi-hat) frequency components

-We conducted a variety of tests on various signals, including frequency sweeps and snippets of real songs (see Figure 2).
+We conducted a variety of tests on various signals, including frequency sweeps and snippets of real songs (see Figure 9).
 We constructed a mapping from each layer of the transform to the frequency that provoked the greatest response, and also recorded threshold coefficient values.
 This culminated in a script that would take in a signal, and note the times when beats were detected (see song_test.m, in Appendix B).
 This process was effective in further developing our beat detection method.
 We added in downsampling of the original signal by 2 and a rectification of the transformed signal.
 This script functioned as an effective proof of concept, and served us well as we moved forward.

 !["Kick HiHat Test"](resources/trimmedwaveletform.png)

+Figure 9: DWT of a 15 second song snippet.
+Note the distinct peaks, which correspond to beats.

 We then began working to move the algorithm to C. We wanted to use or adapt an existing library for our purposes to maximize our efficiency.
 We initially used Rafat's wave library (see references), but found it too unwieldy.
 We then settled on the GNU Scientific Library, an open source scientific computing library.
 It had fairly good documentation online, and very easy to use functions.
 We did have to make several modifications, though.
 First, it is important to note that the GSL's notation is opposite from MATLAB's - i.e. higher coefficient levels have more entries and represent higher frequencies.
 This was fairly trivial though.
 We began by stripping the library of everything we did not need (2D wavelet transforms, wavelets besides the Haar wavelet, needless libraries, etc.).
 The most important priority was to modify GSL's DWT to no longer allocate any memory using malloc.
 We basically just allocate the memory beforehand by declaring variables of the necessary sizes to compute the DWT.
 The DWT is always computed on an array of length 2048, so arrays of constant sizes can be used.
 We also converted much of the calculations to integer math, becuase we did not need precision.
 We do have to cast to doubles for certain operations.